rikkimcc/MechaCar_Statistical_Analysis/README.md

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

 #### Total Summary
+- Since the overall variance is under 100 PSI, this meets the design specification.
 <img width="605" alt="Screen Shot 2021-12-12 at 11 55 55 AM" src="https://user-images.githubusercontent.com/89141436/145721668-094a3e8e-d494-4387-9835-05aed31f16f3.png">

 #### Lot Summary
+- Lot 1 and 2 meet the design specification since their variance is within the acceptable threshold.
+However, Lot 3's variance is 170 which exceeds the limit.
 <img width="605" alt="Screen Shot 2021-12-12 at 11 55 36 AM" src="https://user-images.githubusercontent.com/89141436/145721669-bd0099e9-ba99-4d25-94fc-30fb6f7cb7d9.png">

 ## T-Tests on Suspension Coils